mdlab-um/camk2_linkers/README.md

 Specificially,

-1_tructure models/:
+1_tructure models/

   initial structural models derived from Modeller the last snapshots of MD simulations at 400 K.

+2_simulation_scripts/

-2_simulation_scripts: including the loop modeling, simulation and analysis scripts.
+  All steps including loop modeling, simulation and analysis scripts.

+3_trajectory_movies/

-3_trajectory_movies: The representative movies from trajectories.
+  movies from representative trajectories of each construct.

-Updated Date: Apr/29/2025
+See README within each directory for additional information.

-Updated by: Kairong Dong
+Kairong Dong and Jianhan Chen (jianhanc@umass.edu)
+Last updated: Apr/29/2025